hifiberry/configurator/docs/api-documentation.md

 **Workflow:**
 1. Use `/api/v1/smb/mount` with `"action": "add"` to create share configurations
-2. Use `/api/v1/smb/mount-all` to mount all configured shares via systemd service
+2. Use `/api/v1/smb/mount-all` to restart sambamount service and mount all configured shares
 3. Use `/api/v1/smb/mount` with `"action": "remove"` to remove configurations
-4. Restart sambamount service to apply configuration changes to active mounts
+4. Use `/api/v1/smb/mount-all` again to restart sambamount service and apply configuration changes to active mounts

 **Security Features:**
 - Passwords are automatically encrypted using the secure configuration store